How Dan 'Jungleman12' Cates Became a Pop Star in Georgia

 “Well, something like that, I guess," Cates says, smiling.

 There's Still Potential

-For an online poker superstar like him you might think Georgia is a completely alien place.
+For a real, high-stakes online poker superstar like him you might think Georgia is a completely alien place.
 But Cates isn’t a big-city guy.

 He hails from a small town in the DC area where he grew up.
 At 21 he couldn’t resist the itch to see something else.